Classical Greece: Rise of Macedon

 Thebes sought to maintain its position until finally eclipsed by the rising power of Macedon in 346 BC.
 The energetic leadership within Macedon began in 359 BC when Philip of Macedon was made regent for his nephew, Amyntas.
 Within a short time, Philip was acclaimed king as Philip II of Macedonia in his own right, with succession of the throne established on his own heirs.
 During his lifetime, Philip II consolidated his rule over Macedonia.
 This was done by 359 BC and Philip began to look toward expanding Macedonia's influence abroad.

-Under Philip II, (359–336 BC), Macedon expanded into the territory of the Paeonians, Thracians, and Illyrians.
+Under Philip II, (359–336 BC), who was a member of the Argead dynasty, Macedon expanded into the territory of the Paeonians, Thracians, and Illyrians.
 In 358 BC, Philip allied with Epirus in its campaign against Illyria.
 In 357 BC, Philip came into direct conflict with Athens when he conquered the Thracian port city of Amphipolis, a city located at the mouth of the Strymon River to the east of Macedonia, and a major Athenian trading port.
 Conquering this city allowed Philip to subjugate all of Thrace.
 A year later in 356 BC, the Macedonians attacked and conquered the Athenian-controlled port city of Pydna.
 This brought the Macedonian threat to Athens closer to home to the Athenians.
 With the start of the Phocian War in 356 BC, the great Athenian orator and political leader of the "war party", Demosthenes, became increasingly active in encouraging Athens to fight vigorously against Philip's expansionist aims.
 In 352 BC, Demosthenes gave many speeches against the Macedonian threat, declaring Philip II Athens' greatest enemy.
 The leader of the Athenian "peace party" was Phocion, who wished to avoid a confrontation that, Phocion felt, would be catastrophic for Athens.
 Despite Phocion's attempts to restrain the war party, Athens remained at war with Macedonia for years following the original declaration of war.
 Negotiations between Athens and Philip II started only in 346 BC.
 The Athenians successfully halted Philip's invasion of Attica at Thermopylae that same year in 352 BC.
 However, Philip defeated the Phocians at the Battle of the Crocus Field.
-The conflict between Macedonia and all the city-states of Greece came to a head in 338 BC, at the Battle of Chaeronea.
+The conflict between Macedonia and a coalition of Greek city-states led by Athens and Thebes came to a head in 338 BC, at the Battle of Chaeronea.

 The Macedonians became more politically involved with the south-central city-states of Greece, but also retained more archaic aspects harking back to the palace culture, first at Aegae (modern Vergina) then at Pella, resembling Mycenaean culture more than that of the Classical city-states.
 Militarily, Philip recognized the new phalanx style of fighting that had been employed by Epaminondas and Pelopidas in Thebes.
 Accordingly, he incorporated this new system into the Macedonian army.
 Philip II also brought a Theban military tutor to Macedon to instruct the future Alexander the Great in the Theban method of fighting.